Higgs Field-Induced Triboluminescence in Binary Black Hole Mergers: Discussion

-These results, obtained in the framework of the toy model above, support our conjecture that the nucleation of new phase bubbles can be enhanced in a region ``sandwiched'' between horizons of merging black holes.
+These results, obtained within the framework of the aforementioned toy model above, substantiate our conjecture that the nucleation of new phase bubbles may be enhanced in a region “sandwiched” between the horizons of merging BHs.

 Notice that, in second scenario, in order to produce the $\mu$BHs in amount of $N_{\mu\rm BHs}^{\rm SGRB}\simeq 10^{21}$ and $N_{\mu\rm BHs}^{10\% M_{\odot}}\simeq 10^{24}$, the colliding bubbles need to occupy the volumes about $3 \times 10^{-3}\ {\rm km}^3$ and $3\ {\rm km}^3$, respectively.
 Certainly, these volumes can fit inside $V_{\rm UVS}(d_{\rm H})\approx 1.1\times 10^4\ {\rm km}^3$ calculated from (\ref{vol2}) for $d_{\rm H}=0.23$ in case of $\simeq 10M_{\odot}$ components of BBH merger.
 In other words, the amount of the Higgs meta-stable vacuum needed to produce a planetary cumulative mass of $\mu$BHs, which are capable to provide SGRB energy budget for the electromagnetic messenger, is about $3 \times 10^{-3}\ {\rm km}^3$.
 A $3\ {\rm km}^3$ of the Higgs meta-stable vacuum is capable to emit about 10\% of $M_{\odot}$ in Hawking radiation.